 For Nodal Supports or Line Supports it is possible to specify a translation degree of freedom as 'Rigid pressure only' or 'Flexible Pressure only'.

-Subsoils are always regarded as Pressure-only for a non-linear calculation.
-No specific input has to be made.
+Subsoils are always regarded as Pressure-only for a non-linear calculation, if the functionality Support nonlinearity/Soil spring is ticked on.